 The Executive Board and Supervisory Board work closely together in the interest of the Company.
 An intensive, continuous dialogue between the two boards is the basis for efficient corporate management.
 We have enhanced and intensified this dialogue step by step and in accordance with national and international standards.

-Corporate governance at thyssenkrupp is based on the German Corporate Governance Code (DCGK), as published by the DCGK Government Commission on February 26, 2002 initially and amended most recently on February 7, 2017. thyssenkrupp complies with all recommendations of the DCGK.
-The DCGK is a recognized standard for good corporate governance at German exchange-listed companies.
+Corporate governance at thyssenkrupp is based on the German Corporate Governance Code (DCGK), as published by the DCGK Government Commission on February 26, 2002 initially and amended most recently on December 16, 2019. thyssenkrupp complies with all recommendations of the DCGK.
+The DCGK is a recognized standard for good corporate governance at German exchange-listed companies with the exception of the recommendations concerning the number of external supervisory board mandates (recommendation C.5) and the remuneration of the executive board (section G.I).
 The Executive Board and Supervisory Board of thyssenkrupp AG issued a declaration of conformity in accordance with Art.
 161 AktG.